Inventory

 Slow-Moving Inventory

-Products that have low sales velocity and remain in stock for longer periods, increasing the risk of obsolescence.
+Products that have low sales velocity and remain in stock for longer periods, increase the risk of obsolescence.

 Spoilage